HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skills-acceptance-process/skills-review-template.md

 A short list of any _Actions Required_.
 It is also great to provide a short statement of your impressions.
 \*

-Once you have completed any updates, you can update this pull request by running `mycroft-msk submit /path/to/skill/directory`
+Once you have completed any updates, you can update this pull request by running `chatterbox-msk submit /path/to/skill/directory`
 ```